zkniebel/SitecoreDXG-Docs/architecture/architecture-overview.md

 # Architecture Overview

-The SitecoreDXG ecosystem can be described as a combination of _roles_, _components _and _sub-components _that work together to facilitate a functional SitecoreDXG workflow.
+The SitecoreDXG ecosystem can be described as a combination of _roles_, _components_ and _sub-components_ that work together to facilitate a functional SitecoreDXG workflow.

-...